This week we’re revisiting some of the most popular DIY stories from our archives. Read on for end-of-summer project inspiration:

 In the midst of some remodeling yourself?
 Peruse all our Rehab Diaries, including Christine’s report on Finding Extra Storage Space in Unexpected Places and Justine’s Dream Kitchen for Under $3,000.
 And don’t miss our Remodeling 101 posts.
 On Gardenista, read Michelle’s post-renovation report: 10 Mistakes to Avoid When You Remodel.

-N.B.: This post is an update; the original story ran on April 14, 2014, as part of our Shades of Pastel issue.
+N.B.: This post is an update; the original story ran on April 14, 2014.

 Who did the kitchen remodel featured in this post?